November 7, 2016

 In submitting an entry, you are acknowledging that SNHU has the right to publish your entry and use your words, name and likeness in related marketing materials.

 The top five submissions will be announced on Dec.
 15, 2016, and published on The Penmen Review for public voting.
 All winners will be chosen on the basis of judges' selection and public vote.
-Access the complete list of rules and guidelines here.

 Top prizewinners in SNHU's 2015 Fall Fiction Competition included first-place winner Syche Phillips for "Genesis," second-place winner Michele Meehan for "Goldfish God" and third-place winner Virginia Spotts for "St. Louis."
 Both Phillips and Meehan are online master's in English and creative writing students at SNHU, and Spotts is an online bachelor's in creative writing and English student.